Itabashi-don/Shiina/README.md

 ## Description
 Hello, I'm Shiina.<Br />
-Please feel free to call me "Shii-chan" :D
+Please feel free to call me "Shii-chan" :)

 ※This project is for investigation and education, so there would be a lot of bugs.